Find out where the etiquette came from and whether it still stands.

 Even though most of these ideas are advisory, they all contribute to the cemented idea that wearing a hat in a certain place or time is the epitome of rudeness.

 It also depends on how private and public the situation is.
 If a man or woman is at a train station, airport, or hotel lobby, for example, it is safe to keep your hat on.
-However, if you're entering a home or a small gathering then you should take your hat off.
+However, if you're entering a home or a small gathering, you should take your hat off.

-Much like the etiquette rule for wearing a hat indoors, when you're at a dinner table or table to eat in general, it's polite to take off your hat.
+Much like the etiquette rule for wearing a hat indoors, when you're at a dinner table or table to eat, in general, it's polite to take off your hat.

 Times are changing and long-lasting standards of the past are being put to rest.